 Each variety is carefully selected, from a trial of over 10 000 hand pollinated seeds, only five new varieties are chosen.
 From this point it takes another six years to get them to the market.
 The breeding program began back in the 1940’s and many beautiful varieties have been realised since then.

-Dahlias are brilliant garden plants.
+Dahlias are an absolute delight and make brilliant garden plants.
 They are long flowering, with lush foliage, come in a huge array of colours shapes and sizes, and are easy to care for.
+What’s more, they can be left to colour your garden or bought inside to fill your vases.
+Let’s face it, Dahlias have so many flowers, it is easy to do both with blooms from December to April.

-Dahlias take around eight weeks from planting to flowering and can be grown in gardens or pots.
+Dahlias take around eight weeks from planting to flowering and can be grown in gardens, or large pots.

 Dahlia tubers don’t really need to be lifted if the soil is well drained and you don’t live in areas where the soil will freeze or get overly moist in their dormancy.